 This 160 sqm rooftop edible garden on Spectra School was a wonderful transformation of under-used space into a productive food giving garden that brings students, teachers and parents together.
 The students were involved with the build, planting and harvesting of the produce that gets sold at a farmers market - after which the proceeds were donated to a charity.
 Over 70 varieties of plants are grown here including mint, basil, bilimbi, sugarcane, bananas, malabar spinach and papayas.

 This generous 400 sqm permaculture food garden is used as a sensory garden for the hearing impaired children at the Canossian School.
 Over 50 varieties are grown here like sweet potato, tapioca, bananas, malabar spinach, kang kong and papaya.
 The raised beds were made using old door frames, wooden logs food forest style.
-Check out the last 2 photos for a before and after comparison!

 The CHIJ Kellock Edible Garden, christened Laudato Si’ by the school, is a flourishing farm meant to excite the primary school students, and get them more involved in nature and gardening.
 The build was accompanied by a 10-week educational programme for both the Gardening Club as well as staff, with the course designed so that they would be able to maintain the garden on their own in the long term.